 Listen along while you read by heading over to our Spotify playlist:

-Whether you grew up listening to them with your family, or just can’t escape them when you’re out and about over Christmas, these are the undeniable classics of the Christmas song world.
+Whether you grew up listening to them with your family, or can’t escape them when you’re out and about over Christmas, these are the undeniable classics of the Christmas song world.

 ‘Last Christmas’ – Wham!

-Apologies to all those participating in Whamageddon this year, but if you got this far without hearing the song you’ve surely just been walking around with ear-plugs in!
+Apologies to all those participating in Whamageddon this year, but if you got this far without hearing the song, you’ve surely just been walking around with earplugs in!
 As our Abi says:

 “Who can resist singing along to our George?
-Sad Christmas songs are the best Christmas songs and sound even better on karaoke after everybody has had a few cheeky glasses of bucks fizz.
-Best lines to sing after said glasses o’fizz: ‘Once bitten and TWICE SHYYYY’ and ‘Now I know what a FOOOOL I’ve been’.
+Sad Christmas songs are the best Christmas songs and sound even better on karaoke after everybody has had a few cheeky glasses of Bucks Fizz.
+Best lines to sing after said glasses o’ fizz: ‘Once bitten and TWICE SHYYYY’ and ‘Now I know what a FOOOOL I’ve been’.
 Oh, the drama!”

 ‘All I Want For Christmas Is You’ – Mariah Carey

-We don’t actually need to say anything to explain this one.
+We don’t need to say anything to explain this one.
 It’s cemented its place in the Christmas music hall of fame – and for good reason.
 That opening “I… don’t want a lot for Christmas” sets hearts a-racing immediately.

 ‘Santa Claus Is Comin’ To Town’ – Bruce Springsteen